Skip to main content

 • Disabled

-When the setting is disabled, manually pressing the power button which is located in front of the system won’t execute the Operating System’s Power Button Policy such as shutdown, turn off monitor, etc. In addition, the following options under the BMC Server(Web) Power Actions feature will be disabled:
+When the setting is disabled, manually pressing the power button, which is located in front of the system, will not execute the Operating System’s Power Button Policy, such as shutdown or turning off the monitor.
+In addition, the following options under the BMC Server (Web) Power Actions feature will be disabled:

-• Power off server normally
+• Power off the server normally

-• Restart server normally
+• Restart the server normally